 Exhibition of all 50 LensCulture Emerging Talents: Barcelona, October 13-31

-Souvid Datta's work, along with photographs from ALL the LensCulture Emerging Talents will be shown in an exhibition at the Galeria Valid Foto in Barcelona.
-Please join us for the opening party on October 13, 2014—we hope to see you there!
-See a preview of ALL the winners here in LensCulture.
+Souvid Datta's work, along with photographs from ALL the LensCulture Emerging Talents was shown in an exhibition at the Galeria Valid Foto in Barcelona.